Shimmyland/Shimmyland/README.md

 #

 ### 🌱 Know a little bit, but love to learn more in the future:
-Jenkins, Python, PHP, PostgreSQL, JavaScript, React, Node.js
+Jenkins, Python, PHP, PostgreSQL, JavaScript, React, Node.js, Swift
 <br />

 #